-The doors may be opened and the passengers are thrown out of the vehicle and it may result in serious injury or death.
+The doors may be opened and the passengers are thrown out of the vehicle and it may result in death or serious injury.

 Be especially careful for the side doors, as the doors may be opened even if the inside lock buttons are in locked position.